2018–2019 Gaza border protests: 8–12 April

-On the evening of 8 April, according to the IDF, three Palestinians infiltrated the fence in the Northern Gaza strip, planted two explosive devices, and then quickly returned to Gaza.
+On the evening of 8 April, according to the IDF, three Palestinians infiltrated the fence in northern Gaza, planted two explosive devices, and then quickly returned to Gaza.
 The IDF fired at the Palestinians with tank fire.

-In the early morning of 9 April, the IDF said it attacked a military compound belonging to Hamas in the northern Gaza strip in response to the attempted infiltration with explosives.
-The IDF said Hamas "is solely responsible for what is happening in the Gaza Strip from above and below the ground".
+In the early morning of 9 April, the IDF said it attacked a military compound belonging to Hamas in northern Gaza in response to the attempted infiltration with explosives.
+The IDF said Hamas "is solely responsible for what is happening in Gaza from above and below the ground".

 On the morning of 11 April, Palestinians set off a bomb near an Israeli construction vehicle adjacent to the Gaza fence.
 The IDF fired tank shells at positions that it said belonged to Hamas.

-On 12 April, Israeli aircraft attacked Hamas targets in the northern Gaza Strip in retaliation for the previous days' bomb attack close to the border fence.
+On 12 April, Israeli aircraft attacked Hamas targets in northern Gaza in retaliation for the previous days' bomb attack close to the border fence.
 Hamas fighters east of Shuja'iyya targeted the aircraft with machine gun fire, and several of the bullets fell on a home in Israel.
 An Israeli airstrike targeted them, killing one Hamas fighter and wounding another.
 The Hamas fighter who was killed was identified as Mohammed Hamada Hijila.
 It was subsequently reported that he had taken part in an infamous raid on an Israeli border post in which five Israeli soldiers had been killed during the 2014 Israel-Gaza conflict.